space3time1/agda-unimath/src/foundation/action-on-dependent-identifications-functions.lagda.md

 ## Definition

-### Functorial action of functions on dependent identity types
+### The action of families of functions on dependent identifications

 ```agda
 adp :